POPULATION (2015): 4,028,977

 Alternative Fuel Vehicle (AFV) Acquisition, Fuel Use, and Emissions Reductions Requirements

-All state agencies and transit districts must purchase AFVs and use alternative fuels to operate those vehicles to the maximum extent possible, except when it is not economically or logistically possible to purchase or fuel an AFV.
+All state agencies and transit districts must purchase AFVs and use alternative fuels to operate those vehicles to the maximum extent possible, except in regions where it is not economically or logistically possible to fuel an AFV.
 Each state agency must develop and report a greenhouse gas reduction baseline and determine annual reduction targets.
-Reports to the Oregon Department of Administrative Services must include the volume of ethanol and biodiesel used by state agency fleets, as well as any cost savings attributable to driving more fuel-efficient vehicles and using alternative fuels.
-(Oregon Revised Statutes 283.327 and 267.030, and Executive Order 06-02, 2006)
+Reports to the Oregon Department of Administrative Services must include the number of purchases or leases of AFVs or AFV conversions and the quantity of each type of alternative fuel used annually by state agency fleets.
+(Reference Oregon Revised Statutes283.327 and 267.030, and Executive Order 06-02, 2006)